KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/post-agi-layering-uai-ami-adjacency.md

 * collective or group-agent intelligence;
 * substrate independence;
 * non-human intelligence ceiling;
-* and the inadequacy of human-level intelligence as a final category.
+* and the inadequacy of human-equivalent intelligence as a final category.

 Zenetism had already articulated a stratified model for these questions.